happyfaults/pywatdafudge/README.md

 See [test_case_1000.py](https://github.com/happyfaults/pywatdafudge/blob/master/tests/test_3000_validation/test_1000_wp/test_case_1000.py) for more details.

 ## Configuration
 All configuration is done using a framework that sets items to a Python dict when the app is loaded.
+When `App.Load()` is invoked, it will call its [config manager type](https://github.com/happyfaults/pywatdafudge/blob/master/src/watdafudge/lib/client/config.py) to populate the app's `config` member variable.
 ```python
 >>> from watdafudge.client.files import App
 >>> a = App.Load()